-There are three talks available every day, from leaders, entrepreneurs and sports people who are at the top of their professions.
+There are talks from leaders, entrepreneurs and sports people who are at the top of their professions.
 The talks are live and interactive, allowing you to ask questions about what it takes to get to the top.

 Click on the images below to see the schedules and sign up to individual talks.

 Review: "I would highly recommend this lecture for anyone interested in either zoology or photography"

 Guglielmo, Year 9, listened to a talk by wildlife photograper Sophie Darlington, "Carve your own path: Life lessons from my journey as a wildlife filmmaker" and wrote this review.
 Watch the talk for yourself here.

 Sophie Darlington is a well-known wildlife photographer who is known for, among other works, being involved in photographing and filming many scenes in Dynasties, a natural history series narrated by David Attenborough.